DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 rails generate controller link
 ~~~

-Into the app/controllers/link_controller.rb file we will add a familiar code to organize adding/changing/deleting actions for links:
+We will add a familiar code to organize adding/changing/deleting actions for links
+into the *app/controllers/link_controller.rb* file:

 ~~~js
 protect_from_forgery